-- To identify reasons why rural banks in the Offinso Municipality do not offer credit to farmers. - To examine the effects of non- availability of credit on the economic activities of the farmers in the Offinso Municipality. - To provide suggestions on the challenges which farmers faces in accessing credit from rural banks.
+- To identify some of the causes why rural banks in the OffinsoMunicipality do not offer credit to farmers. - To identify other competitors for credit in the OffinsoMunicipality. - To examine the effects of non availability of credit on the economic activities of the farmers in the OffinsoMunicipality. - To provide suggestions on the challenges which farmers faces in accessing credit from rural banks.